leohemsted/gfit2mfp/README.md

 Todo:
 =====

 Work out if there's a convenient way to get all activity - not just by device. what happens if i get a smart watch or brick my phone?
-What's the difference between `session_activity_segment` and `platform_activity_segment`
+Look at `derived:com.google.activity.segment:com.google.android.gms:merge_activity_segments`

 match activity to calories before grouping the timesets - discard anything without an activity (though probably at least print out cals so I can see how much is there and work out if I want to do anything with it) - also sleepdroid reports my sleeping to google fit - creepy - probs don't want that popping up anywhere